apache/pulsar/site2/docs/getting-started-standalone.md

 ## Step 5.
 Read messages from the topic

-Now that we've written message to the topic, we'll read those messages back.
+Now that some messages have been written to the topic, run this command to launch the consumer and read those messages back:

-Run this command to launch the consumer:

 ```bash
 bin/pulsar-client consume my-topic -s 'my-subscription' -p Earliest -n 0